ryouze/aegyo/README.md

 sudo cmake --install .
 ```

 On macOS, this will install the program to `/Applications`.
-You can then run `aegyo` from the Launchpad, Spotlight, or by double-clicking the app in Finder.
+You can then run `aegyo.app` from the Launchpad, Spotlight, or by double-clicking the app in Finder.

 ## Usage

-To start the program, simply run the `aegyo` executable (`aegyo.app` on macOS, `open aegyo.app` to run from the terminal).
+To start the program, simply run the `aegyo` executable (`aegyo.app` on macOS, `open /Applications/aegyo.app` to run from the terminal).

 On first run on macOS, the app will request access to keystrokes from any application: